-I know it is not reasonable to throw away every non-environmental product suddenly or to change habits overnight but let us take one step at a time.
+I know it is not reasonable to throw away every non-environmental product or change habits overnight suddenly, but let us take one step at a time.
 Let us begin with small changes, and honestly, I am one like you and hoping to start this journey together of living an eco-friendly life.

 It is never too late to start and do something good for the existing beings and future generations.

 After thorough research, I have shortlisted 11 eco-friendly alternatives out of many, keeping in mind, we all are beginners and would start with small and easy swaps to save the world-

 Reusable Shopping Bags vs Plastic Bags

 We often get bags when we shop; it’s best to reuse the bags instead of buying new ones.
 Try using organic handmade bags, like jute, canvas, paper, khadi, or any eco-friendly poly bags, which is way better than using the most dangerous plastic bags.

 Plastic does not only harm the environment but also releases various chemicals damaging every life on the planet.

 Energy Efficient Lights vs ICB’s

 Make it a habit of always switching off the lights when not in use (do not keep switching off and on if you are to get back in few minutes).
 It will not only help you reduce consumption but also cut down on your electricity bill.

 Bachat Lamp Yojana (BLY) & Unnat Jyoti by Affordable LEDs for ALL (UJALA) are two such programmes launched by the Indian government to promote (environmentally friendly) energy-efficient lighting.
 Also, encouraging people to use LED or Compact Fluorescent Lamps (CFLs) instead of ICB’S (incandescent bulbs) consumes four times more than a CFL and seven times more than a LED.